 In any given year, the typical American family consumes over 100 gallons of milk.
 Milk containers are made from #2 HDPE plastic, which is easily recycled through most curbside recycling programs.
 Here’s some fun facts for you: Recycling one ton of plastic milk jugs saves enough energy to light a home for a year.
 Recycling just 10 plastic milk jugs saves enough energy to power a clothes washer for 11 hours.
-It’s easy to chuck that container into your blue bin, but if you’re feeling up for a creative recycling project, turn your milk jug into something cool.
+It’s easy to chuck that container into your blue bin, but if you’re feeling up for a creative recycling project, turn your milk jug into cool and easy milk jug crafts.
 Hang it up in your garden, or cut it up to use the material in a bunch of different ways.

 For a simple, effective and totally awesome project, check out this wonderful tutorial for making your own watering can out of an old milk jug and its cap.